edmodlabs/techsummer-site-master/src/docs/1.0.0/unit3/project.md

 # Building A World

 ## Project Goals
 Get ready to jump into the world of virtual reality (VR) development!
+We will not focus on code until later lessons, but the project will introduce you to VR design.
 By the end of the project, you will:
 * Get a first taste of how computer graphics can be used to create any world you can imagine.
 * Use a platform named Vizor to build a virtual world you can share with anyone.
 * See hands-on examples of how to design virtual worlds from engineers at Facebook.